-Staying with one company for your career path
+Staying with one company

 Choosing to stay with one firm over a long period of time can be a great option to “build” a career.
 As you gain experience and knowledge unique to your firm, your value to the organisation increases.
 With that increased value, you typically have more responsibilities, as well as a stronger influence in future company strategic decisions.
 That company’s specific knowledge uniquely positions you to be an internal “expert” due to your time invested there.

 That said, it’s important to ensure that you are taking ownership of your professional development and, ultimately, your career progression.
 One of the fundamentals of successfully building a career with one firm is ensuring that you continue to enhance your professional skills.
 While becoming an “in-house” expert is great for your confidence and self-worth, it is absolutely essential that you continue to increase your technical skills through ongoing training and development.
 Here’s why: